Getting Started with Chironomid Fishing

 Sinking Line Fishing Strategies

-A good way to approach the sinking line method is to first anchor your boat and attach a weight to the end of your leader, strip out line and then lower the weight to the bottom of the lake, reel in the excess line and strip the weight back to the surface, remove the weight and replace with your fly, then cast your line out.
+A good way to approach the sinking line method is to first anchor your boat and attach a weight to the end of your leader, strip out line and then lower the weight to the bottom of the lake.
+Reel in the excess line and strip the weight back to the surface.
+Remove the weight and replace it with your fly and then cast your line out.

-Allow the line to sink vertical below you, bring it up a foot or two and the rod can either be place in a rod holder or held onto awaiting a bite.
+Allow the line to sink vertically below you and then bring it up a foot or two and the rod can either be placed in a rod holder or held onto awaiting a bite.

-If you place the rod in a rod holder and you are in a boat by yourself on the lake then you are allowed to fish two rods (if there’s two of you in the boat fishing two rods per angler is no longer allowed) so this is a great opportunity to try some other patterns such as casting and retrieving a leech or dragonfly nymph.
+If you place the rod in a rod holder and you are in a boat by yourself on a lake, you are allowed to fish two rods.
+If there are two of you fishing in the boat, two rods per angler are no longer allowed so this is a great opportunity to try some other patterns such as casting and retrieving a leech or dragonfly nymph.

 You can also do a slow retrieve with the sinking line method.
 This method can help locate fish at different depths in the water column as the fly is being brought up.
 The key to this method is slow, slow, slow and when you think you’re going slow, go even slower.

 The prime time for chironomid fishing is usually just after ice-off as well as into the first few weeks of June.
 This timing can be affected by the weather as a warmer spring will shorten the window for most lakes.
 There are some exceptions to this rule as well.
 Tunkwa Lake, for example, has a great fishery in August when the bomber chironomids hatch (big chironomids) and there can be a Fall fishery as well.
 Spring is the most common time for the best fishing.